Balkans: Cold War

 During the Cold War, most of the countries on the Balkans were governed by communist governments.
 Greece became the first battleground of the emerging Cold War.
 The Truman Doctrine was the US response to the civil war, which raged from 1944 to 1949.
 This civil war, unleashed by the Communist Party of Greece, backed by communist volunteers from neighboring countries (Albania, Bulgaria and Yugoslavia), led to massive American assistance for the non-communist Greek government.
 With this backing, Greece managed to defeat the partisans and, ultimately, remained one of the two only non-communist countries in the region with Turkey.

 However, despite being under communist governments, Yugoslavia (1948) and Albania (1961) fell out with the Soviet Union.
 Yugoslavia, led by Marshal Josip Broz Tito (1892–1980), first propped up then rejected the idea of merging with Bulgaria and instead sought closer relations with the West, later even spearheaded, together with India and Egypt the Non-Aligned Movement.
 Albania on the other hand gravitated toward Communist China, later adopting an isolationist position.

 On 28 February 1953, Greece, Turkey and Yugoslavia signed the treaty of Agreement of Friendship and Cooperation in Ankara to form the Balkan Pact of 1953.
 The treaty's aim was to deter Soviet expansion in the Balkans and eventual creation of a joint military staff for the three countries.
-When the pact was signed, Turkey and Greece were members of the North Atlantic Treaty Organization (NATO), while Yugoslavia was a non-aligned communist state.
+When the pact was signed, Turkey and Greece were members of the NATO, while Yugoslavia was a non-aligned communist state.
 With the Pact, Yugoslavia was able to indirectly associate itself with NATO.
-Though, it was planned for the pact to remain in force for 20 years, it dissolved in 1960.
+Though it was planned for the pact to remain in force for 20 years, it dissolved in 1960.

 As the only non-communist countries, Greece and Turkey were (and still are) part of NATO composing the southeastern wing of the alliance.